-Remember that all foods can fit into a healthy diet.
-Just keep in mind the common-sense principles of balance, variety, and moderation when deciding what to eat: balance eating for enjoyment with eating for nourishment; choose a variety of foods to feel healthy and satisfied; and practice moderation in all things.
+Remember all foods can fit in a balanced diet.
+Just keep in mind the common-sense principles of balance, variety, and moderation when deciding what to eat: Balance eating for enjoyment with eating for nourishment; choose a variety of foods to feel healthy and satisfied; and practice moderation in all things (including moderation!).

 3. Check your fuel gauge.

-It’s a deceptively simple question.
-You’ll probably be surprised to discover how often you feel like eating just because you’re bored, tired, stressed, or want a reward.
-Eating food your body doesn’t need leads to weight gain-and doesn’t meet your emotional needs very well either.
+It’s a deceptively simple question, but you’ll probably be surprised to discover how often you feel like eating because you’re bored, tired, stressed, or want a reward.
+Eating food your body doesn’t need may leave you feeling sluggish and doesn’t meet your emotional needs very well either.

 4. End eating on autopilot.

 Eating on the run doesn’t work because multitasking is a myth.
 Your brain can only focus on one thing at a time so everything else goes on autopilot – especially eating.
-Thiat’is why you can get to the end of a meal and feel stuffed, but strangely unsatisfied.
+That’s why you can get to the end of a meal and feel stuffed, but strangely unsatisfied.